 Intermediate Scale Testing

-Kingspan Insulation commissioned testing of constructions which matched those for the UK Government post-Grenfell building safety programme.
+Kingspan Insulation commissioned testing of constructions that matched those for the UK Government’s post-Grenfell building safety programme.
 The tests were carried out to ISO 13785: 1 – an intermediate scale reaction to fire test for façade systems.
 As with BS 8414 (the large-scale test used within the Government programme), it is designed to simulate a fire beginning in a building, breaking out through the window and impinging on the façade.

 The ISO 13785: 1 test comprises a 2.4 m tall wall with a corner as shown in Figure 2.
 It is, essentially, one-third of the size of the BS 8414 test with a lower fire load to compensate for the smaller scale.
 During the test, a gas burner at the base of the wall is ignited and allowed to burn at 100 kW for a period of 30 minutes or until the top of the specimen is flaming extensively.